 of schools nationally and has been ranked as second-best performing school in a contextualised measure from the University of Bath.
 Moving from director of Science to Deputy Headteacher, Mr Swann has played a huge part in the school’s rise.
 Mr Swann is currently in position as Vice Principle at Wath Academy and leads on Curriculum and Attainment, putting in a great position to challenge advise and support leaders at Sir Thomas Wharton.

 As a leader he believes communication, clarity and accountability are the basis of high-level performance.
 By listening to people and creating a dynamic culture within an establishment greatness can be achieved.
 He always leads by example and ensures the vision remains integral to all actions and initiatives.
 It is his commitment to work collaboratively with all stakeholders by offering support and challenge.
 The Academy must be a safe environment for young people serving the needs of its wider community, raising aspirations and enabling students to fulfil their dreams.

-Sian has recently joined the Governing Committee as a Parent Governor in March 2021.
-Sian is a former pupil at Edlington Comprehensive and has three children at Sir Thomas Wharton Academy.
+Mrs Guttridge joined the Local Governance Committee as a Parent Governor in March 2021.
+Mrs Guttridge is a former pupil at Edlington Comprehensive and has three children at Sir Thomas Wharton Academy.

 She has over 25 years experience working in the Insurance Industry and brings a wealth of business experience to aid the Governing Body.
 She completed her MBA in 2003 whilst remaining in full time employment.